lexedata/lexedata/Manual.md

 ## 1. Introduction

-Lexedata is a set of tools for managing, editing, and annotated large lexical datasets.
+Lexedata is a set of tools for managing, editing, and annotating large lexical datasets.
 In order to use lexedata you need to be somewhat familiar with command line and git.
+Below we give the basics you need to get started.
+TODO: maybe add a couple of links of online resources?

 ### 1.1 Navigation using the command line
 On a MacOS computer your can navigate to a specific folder using the command line on your terminal as follows: